DMY2003/PUBG-Radar/README.md

 # VMWare or Middle PC Setup
 Here is an easy way using `arpspoof` to redirect packets from your game pc to a middle pc.

-# Note: make sure your VMWare instance or Middle PC is in the same LAN as your Game PC. (vmware instance should use bridged network)
+# Make sure your VMWare instance or Middle PC is in the same LAN as your Game PC

 Execute the following commands on the VMWare or Middle PC:
 1. run `sudo apt-get install dsniff` to install `arpspoof`.